-Kelly was born and raised in New York City, but her career in journalism has taken her across the country.
+Kelly was born and raised in New York City, but over the past decade her career in journalism has taken her all over the country.

 Kelly left New York right after college and kicked off her career at the NBC affiliate in Hastings, Nebraska.
-She covered everything from tornadoes to the doctor shortage in rural areas, to a mysterious virus killing piglets, and the legislature in Lincoln.
+She covered everything from tornadoes to the doctor shortage in rural areas, and a mysterious virus killing piglets.

 Kelly’s real passion is investigative reporting.
 Her piece on the North West Florida Visual Arts Center won her an investigative AP award.
 Kelly discovered the arts center had lost its non-profit status and brought to light the corruption going on behind the scenes.
 This led to a criminal investigation of the facility and its eventual shutdown.

-When she’s not working, Kelly enjoys step aerobics, kickboxing, cheering on the New York Yankees, hanging with her Siamese cat, and traveling whenever she can.
+When she’s not working, Kelly enjoys cooking, step aerobics, kickboxing, hanging out with her husband and her two cats, and traveling whenever she can.

 If you have a story idea, shoot Kelly an email at Kelly.Kennedy@woio.com or follow her on social media @kellyekennedytv.